45th Saturn Awards

 The 45th Saturn Awards, presented by the Academy of Science Fiction, Fantasy and Horror Films and honoring the best in science fiction, fantasy, horror, and other genres belonging to genre fiction in film, television, home entertainment, and local stage production from March 1, 2018, to July 7, 2019, were held on September 13, 2019, in Avalon Hollywood, and hosted by actress and comedian Aisha Tyler.
 Nominations were announced on July 15, 2019.

-This ceremony notably marked considerable changes for the Saturn Awards; although the awards had rewarded solely works from the previous year until 2016 -- when the eligibility was changed to works released from March of the previous year to February of the current year, the eligibility was, for this ceremony, extended to March of the previous year to early July of the current year.
-It is also the first Saturn Awards ceremony not to be held in Burbank, California since 2008, and the second to air live after the 1978 ceremony (as the show was made available for livestream on several platforms).
+The ceremony notably marked considerable changes for the Saturn Awards; although the awards had rewarded solely works from the previous year until 2016 – when the eligibility was changed to works released from March of the previous year to February of the current year, the eligibility was, for this ceremony, extended to March of the previous year to early July of the current year.
+It is also the first Saturn Awards ceremony not to be held in Burbank, California (since 2008), and the second to air live after the 1978 ceremony (as the show was made available for livestream on several platforms).
 It also marked major changes for the award categories; most notably, series were split into two different sets of categories ("Television" / "Streaming") for streaming television series released on streaming media/video on demand services such as Netflix or Hulu (films released on those platforms were also eligible for the acting categories).